soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-4.md

 Headless UI state testing in isolation will usually be more "to the point" in the way that testing domain state logic in isolation is.
-Both are free from finding the correct entry of mutation as this task is delegated to other tests as we have demonstrated above.
+Both are free from finding the correct entry of mutation: This task is delegated to other, much simpler tests that generally are agnostic of the application state logic.

 ### What next?